gh-unit/gh-unit/README.md

 	NSAutoreleaseHighWaterMark               0        non-negative integer
 	NSAutoreleaseHighWaterResolution         0        non-negative integer

-For more info on these varaiables see NSDebug.h; http://theshadow.uw.hu/iPhoneSDKdoc/Foundation.framework/NSDebug.h.html
+For more info on these varaiables see [NSDebug.h](http://theshadow.uw.hu/iPhoneSDKdoc/Foundation.framework/NSDebug.h.html)

 For malloc debugging: